semaphoreci/agent/docs/kubernetes-executor.md

 ### Specifying containers

-The Kubernetes executor requires the Semaphore YAML to specify the containers to use.
-If no containers are specified in the YAML, the job will fail.
+The Kubernetes executor requires that containers are defined in the Semaphore YAML or that a [default image](#default-image-used-in-jobs) is configured.
+If neither a container nor a default image is provided, the job will fail.

 Here are the configurable fields in a container definition in the Semaphore YAML:

 ```yaml
 containers: